asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 In the above snippet:

-- The AsyncApi field indicates that you are using AsyncAPI version 3.0.0.
+- The `asyncapi` field indicates that you are using AsyncAPI version 3.0.0.

-- The info field provides information about the API.
-Here the the APIs title, version, and description are being defined.
+- The `info` field provides information about the API.
+Here the the APIs `title`, `version`, and `description` are being defined.

-- The server field specifies the details of the server, including the hostname, description, and the protocol that is being used i.e. Kafka.
+- The `server` field specifies the details of the server, including the `hostname`, `description`, and the `protocol` that is being used i.e. Kafka.

 ### Step 2: Define Channels and Operations